15Aakash/PRODIGY_DS/README.md

-# PRODIGY Data Science Internship Tasks
+# PRODIGY Data Analyst Internship Tasks

 This repository contains the tasks completed as part of the **Prodigy InfoTech Data Science Internship**.